tobias-weiss-ai-xr/opendesk-edu/README.md

 ### Deployment selection

-By default all components are deployed.
-The components of type `Eval` are used for development and evaluation purposes only and need to be replaced in production deployments.
+By default, all components are deployed.
+The components of type `Eval` are used for development and evaluation purposes only - they need to be replaced in production deployments.
 These components are grouped together in the subdirectory `/helmfile/apps/services`.

 | Component                   | Name                                | Default | Description                  | Type       |